The interior demolition of what’s now the Kimpton Cottonwood Hotel in Omaha, Neb. yielded a treasure trove of early 20th-century finishes.

 It would be converted to offices in the 1980s.
 When that happened, the interiors weren’t gutted – just covered over.

 So in 2017, when Green Slate Developers began a demo to return the E-shaped structure to its original intent as a hotel, they were pleasantly surprised.

 “They found the original architecture covered by drywall for the office building, and all of it was usable, including the original floors and detailing that was hand-done,” says Kristen Kordecki, Commercial Projects Director at LS Group.
 “The lobby was marble, and covered with drywall, and the floor is all original.”

 LS Group is a lighting company that specializes in residential and commercial work.
-Kordecki is out of the company’s Denver office, focusing on hospitality projects.
-For the Cottonwood, she worked hand-in-glove with interior designers from the DLR group on architectural and decorative lighting – and with architects from Leo A Daly on the overall look and feel.
+Kordecki is in the company’s Denver office, focusing on hospitality projects.
+For the Cottonwood, she worked hand-in-glove with interior designers from the DLR group on decorative lighting as well as the team from USAI lighting on architectural lighting – and with architects from Leo A Daly on the overall look and feel of the lighting.

 Her clients, big fans of the film “Midnight in Paris,” sought lighting that mimicked its ethos.
 “The client loved being transported back in time with the lighting of that movie, and the transition to that super-warm, vintage, fireside feeling in Paris,” she says.
 “That was the key inspiration for creating a narrative for the project.”

 The architects too were playing off the color palette from the film, and Kordecki obliged them.
 “We specified different color temperatures, depending on how the owner wanted the space to feel,” she says.
 “It’s warmer in the steakhouse – amber for nostalgia, and on the eighth-floor ballroom, there’s modern-day lighting, while the meeting rooms’ lighting are the coolest.”